 - Early Warning Reporting failures (affecting numerous automobile manufacturers).
 Early Warning Reports provide critical data to the government regarding potential safety defects.
 Sanction: over $290 million.

 Who Is Eligible For A Reward?

 There are strict requirements that a whistleblower must meet in order to be eligible for a reward under the MVSWA.
-If you believe you qualify, you should contact Jeffrey Newman Law.
+If you believe you qualify, you should contact Newman & Shapiro.
 To be a whistleblower, you must:

 - Be an employee or contractor of an automobile manufacturer, vehicle parts supplier, or automobile dealership

 - Have original information, which means information not already known to the Department of Transportation or reported in the media